Strong winds blow out power, disrupt trains in parts of Western Europe | DW | 21.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Rail traffic has been disrupted in Germany, where the weather service has warned of squalls and high winds
+Rail traffic has been disrupted in Germany, where the weather service has warned of heavy rain and high winds

 Some 250,000 French homes were without electricity on Thursday after powerful overnight winds barreled across France, Germany, Belgium and the Netherlands.

-This year's first violent autumn storm hit large parts of Germany, causing damage in several states, as well as knocking out train service.
+The year's first violent autumn storm hit large parts of Germany causing damage in several states, as well as knocking out train service.

 In the Netherlands, gusts ripped tiles off roofs and uprooted trees in a residential neighborhood in the southwestern town of Barendrecht, injuring at least four people, according to local media.